srikanthap-wisetech/compliance/README.md

 - File uploads in the assessment flows are prototype-level and do not persist to a shared backend.
 - Country and entity content is sample product content for structure and design, not production legal advice.

-## Suggested next production steps

-1. Replace sample legal content with validated country-specific content owned by People and Legal teams.
-2. Move assessment state, comments, and uploads to a shared backend or governed repository.
-3. Add authentication so the user role is derived from the signed-in user rather than selected manually.
-4. Add workflow states and approvals for draft, submitted, under review, approved, and escalated outcomes.
-5. Add source references, effective dates, and version history for each country rule and requirement.
-6. Connect to HRIS, payroll, or entity master data so headcount and entity context can be live rather than static.

 ## Important note

-This project is a prototype for product design and workflow modeling.
+Sri: This project is a prototype for product design and workflow modeling.
 Before production use, each jurisdiction, requirement, and decision flow should be validated against current law and maintained through a controlled update process with legal review.